British Rail Class 139: Usage

 Despite the difficulties in the commissioning of the two Class 139 units, London Midland consistently outlined its faith that they would be ready to enter service.
 In March 2009, it was announced that the first unit had received its passenger certification from Network Rail, allowing it to carry passengers.
-London Midland stated that they would begin a phased entry into service, starting with weekend operation in April, leading up to a full service by the timetable change in May 2009.
+London Midland said it would begin a phased entry into service, starting with weekend operation in April, leading up to a full service by the timetable change in May 2009.
 Until then, London Midland temporarily returned a Class 153 to operating the branch service.

 139 002 officially entered service on 29 March 2009 as part of the type's phased entry.
 This unit had previously worked in full service, including all-day on Monday 11 May 2009 and previously had worked all morning services during February/March 2009.
 In May 2009, the first unit, 139 001, was finally delivered to Stourbridge, with 999 900 removed at the same time.
 Test unit 999 900 had been on the branch line between 2005–2009.
 At the point of introduction, they displaced a single Class 153 DMU that was previously allocated to the branch line.
 By December 2009, the 200,000th passenger had been carried by the railcars.

 In 2010, a trial service was planned between the Mid-Hants Railway, a heritage line in Hampshire, and Go-Op, a planned open access operator, which would see the former 999 900 restored to its original designation as Parry Car No. 12, operate peak time trains between Medstead and Four Marks and Alton, intended to connect with South West Trains services to London in the morning and from London in the evening.
 Problems with the vehicle during testing meant that this project was postponed.
 As a consequence, the vehicle, since purchased by Lightweight Community Transport, underwent a major rebuild to bring it up to Class 139 standard, and was renumbered as 139 000, then later 139 012.